Bme-Adib/TableLayoutExample/README.md

 # Android TableLayout with Border

-This project aims to demonstrate a TableLayout with border for for Android.
+This project aims to demonstrate a TableLayout with border for Android.

 Landscape: